A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Related Work

 \subsection{Hypothesis test to validate wrong switch status}

-By using WLAV formulation on the NB model, the ckt-GSE algorithm in Section \ref{sec:GSE formulation} provides a robust solution that implicitly rejects any erroneous measurements.
-While the sparsity of the noise vector is already indicative of the location of suspicious data samples, we propose the use of a hypothesis test to formally identify and localize wrong switch status.
+By using WLAV formulation on the NB model, the ckt-GSE algorithm in Section \ref{sec:GSE formulation} provides a robust solution that implicitly rejects any data errors.
+While the sparsity of the noise vector is already indicative of the location of suspicious data samples, we propose the use of a hypothesis test to formally identify wrong switch statuses (i.e., topology errors).
 It follows from grid physics that an open switch should have zero current flow, whereas a closed switch should have nearly zero voltage across it, see Table \ref{tab:hypothesis test}.
 In this work, thresholds $\tau_I$ and $\tau_V$ are chosen from empirical values $\tau_I=0.01, \tau_V=0.01$.